 exposed to sunlight.

-other situations.
+a range of other situations.
 National borders, for example, are being made more

 secure – as are many sources of food and water production.
 Corporate